 There are all kinds of annoying things that come under the umbrella of insomnia.
 You may find it difficult to drop off, or fall asleep easily but struggle to stay that way.
 Or your sleep may be fine for a few hours then you wake up and just lie there for hours checking the clock every few minutes.
-Anyone can suffer from insomnia, and for those withdrawing from marijuana use the chances of falling victim to it are pretty high.
+Anyone can suffer from insomnia, and for those withdrawing from marijuana use, the chances of falling victim to it are pretty high.
 Long or Short term cannabis users can often build up a reliance on the drug, especially when taken at night to sleep.
 Insomnia is a very common side effect for users that used the drug later in the day.

 The risk of sleep problems during the quitting process

-- Age – older people have a much higher chance of insomnia
+- Older people have a much higher chance of insomnia

 - A heavy smoking habit, ex, more than once daily